Kellee Maize

-Kellee Maize is an American rapper, singer, and songwriter.
+Kellee Maize (born January 18, 1980) is an American rapper, singer, and songwriter.
 Her first album, Age of Feminine, was released in 2007.
 Maize has recorded and released six full albums and several singles.

 Early life

 Maize was born in Reading, Pennsylvania, and was adopted by Terry and Christine Maize, who lived in New Berlin, a small town in Central Pennsylvania.
 At 9 years old, she started her first rap group, Thunder and Lightning.
 Maize graduated from Mifflinburg Area High School.
 In her teens, she moved to Pittsburgh and in 2000 began rapping and singing on stage, but financial needs led her to the workforce.
 At 18 years old, Maize began studying at the University of Pittsburgh as a drama major and later switched her major to communications.

 Maize worked at the Pittsburgh City Paper and began promoting events around the city.
 She was soon promoted to the position of events and promotions director.
 After experiencing her mother going through cancer and the sudden death of her father, Maize again turned to music as a way to cope.